arian-askari/ChatGPT-RetrievalQA/README.md

 # ChatGPT-RetrievalQA
-A dataset for training/evaluating Question Answering Retrieval models on ChatGPT responses with the possibility to training/evaluating on real human responses.
+A dataset for training/evaluating Question Answering (QA) Retrieval models on ChatGPT responses with the possibility to training/evaluating on real human responses.

 ### Answer ranking dataset

-This dataset is based on the public [HC3 dataset](https://github.com/Hello-SimpleAI/chatgpt-comparison-detection), although our experimental setup and evaluation will be quite different.
+This dataset is based on the public [HC3 dataset](https://github.com/Hello-SimpleAI/chatgpt-comparison-detection), although our experimental setup and evaluation will be different.
-We split the data into the train/validation/test set in order to train/evaluate the answer retrieval model on ChatGPT/Human.
-We take into account the actual response by human/ChatGPT to the question as the relevance judges to evaluate the quality of answer ranking retrieval.
+We split the data into the train/validation/test set in order to train/evaluate the answer retrieval model on ChatGPT or Human answers.
+We take into account the actual response by human/ChatGPT to the question as the relevance assessments to evaluate the quality of answer ranking retrieval.
 In our main experiments, we train on ChatGPT responses and evaluate human responses.

 | Description                                           | Filename                                                                                                                | File size |                        Num Records | Format                                                         |
 |-------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------|----------:|-----------------------------------:|----------------------------------------------------------------|